BenedictusAryo/k0s-cluster-bootstrap/README.md

 **C. All Application Routing Managed in Git**

 After the wildcard route is configured, **never touch the Cloudflare dashboard again** for routing!
+(Verify the controller with `kubectl -n kube-system get deploy cilium-gateway-controller` — it should be installed automatically now.)

 All application routing is managed via Kubernetes manifests in Git: